matthew-peterson-39/learn_nextjs/Notes/Chapter2.md

 - One of the benefits of CSS modules is they provide a way to make CSS classes locally scoped to components by default, reducing the risk of styling conflicts.

+# Using the clsx Library to Toggle Class Names

+- This is used for conditionally styling an element based on state or some other condition

+- [clsx](https://www.npmjs.com/package/clsx) is a lirbary that lest you toggle class names.
+The [documentation](https://github.com/lukeed/clsx) has all necessary details.

+- A brief overview of using clsx is seen in the following example.
+Suppose that you want to create an InvoiceStatus that accepts status.
+The status may be 'pending' or 'paid'.
+If it is 'paid, you may want it to be green, while if it is 'pending you may want it to be gray.

+- cls allows one to conditionally format this element to ensure the proper styling is applied depending on the status.